5G Upgrades - How to get 5G?

 You can either pay off the rest of your current contract in one lump sum, allowing you to upgrade to a new 5G one early, or you can buy a whole new 5G phone outright and stick your current SIM card in it – though this second option only works if your current plan supports 5G and it’s just your phone that doesn’t.
 So this should be an option on Three, for example, as Three offers 5G on its plans as standard.

 You could also simply wait.
-Right now 5G isn’t widely available and both coverage and phone choice should increase massively in the next couple of years.
+Right now 5G isn’t available everywhere, and both coverage and phone choice should increase massively in the next couple of years.
 Prices are likely to drop too, so there is something to be said for not joining the 5G revolution straight away.

 FAQ